500 Days Of Film Reviews The Career Of Director Denis Villeneuve.

 Expectation is the double-edged sword of the film industry.
 Of course, every movie needs a healthy dose of pre-release buzz.
 However, satisfying an audience's high expectations is notoriously difficult.
 Exceeding them?
 Well, that’s a formidable challenge.

-However, that is just what director Denis Villeneuve has done with his new film, Arrival.
-Highly anticipated since news of its development (adapted from the short story by Ted Chiang), this intelligent and deeply moving science fiction movie has become one of the best films of 2016.
+However, that is just what Blade Runner 2049 director, Denis Villeneuve, has done time and time again.
+Take his sci fi film, Arrival, as an example.
+Highly anticipated since news of its development (adapted from the short story by Ted Chiang), this intelligent and deeply moving science fiction movie became one of the best films of 2016.

 Who Is Denis Villeneuve?